bangtedy/bangtedy/content/home/talks.md

 weight = 70  # Order that this section will appear.

 title = "Recent & Upcoming Talks"
-subtitle = "PLS-SEM Using SmartPLS"
+subtitle = "Partial Least Square-Structural Equation Modelling Using SmartPLS"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.